Seven of Seven

 The TV series premiered January 10, 2002 on TV Tokyo and finished in run on June 27, 2002, totaling 25 episodes.
 A New Year's special episode was included in the seventh DVD volume (KIBA-745) released on October 2 of the same year.
 Due to production schedules, the manga adaptation, illustrated by Azusa Kunihiro, started serialization in Akita Shoten's Shōnen Champion on November 8, 2001, two months before the anime premiere.
 The manga ended on May 25, 2002 and collected in three volumes.

 Title

-The title Seven of Seven or Shichinin no Nana is a pun, as the main character's name, Nana, means 'seven' in Japanese.
+The title Seven of Seven or Shichinin no Nana is a pun, as the main character's name, Nana, also means 'seven' in Japanese.
 It relates the premise of the series, where Nana has split into seven different sides of the personality due to an accident with a crystal.
 In addition, Nana Suzuki's name is a reference to namesake Nana Mizuki, who voices the character of Nana in the anime.